-In-Floor Warming Systems by Sherry Holmes
+In-Floor Warming Systems Explained

 By Sherry Holmes

 Electric floor warming systems use cables or resistance wire heated by electricity, while water-based systems circulate water from a boiler or water heater through polyethylene tubing below the floor.

 You know how heat rises?
 That’s how hydronic floor warming works, warming a room from the floor up – spreading it evenly throughout the whole room.
 In-floor warming systems don’t need to run as high or cycle on and off like conventional furnaces and radiators have to do, to keep things warm.

 Electric floor warming systems, on the other hand, provide consistent temperature, so you don’t get hot or cold spots on the floor.
 Plus, walking on a warm floor on a cold winter’s morning just makes me feel the chill a lot less.

 These systems are energy efficient, which means lower energy bills each month – and now that I’m a homeowner, I really appreciated those savings.

 Over the last several years, heated tile floors and in-floor warming systems have become a popular trend in homes across the globe.
 You may have seen floor heating systems installed in kitchens, bathrooms and other areas where tile is installed.